darksworm/aerospace-scratchpad/README.md

 A I3/Sway like scratchpad extension for [AeroSpace WM](https://github.com/nikitabobko/AeroSpace)

-**Beta**: I use this daily, but it's still a work in progress, so expect breaking changes.
+**Beta**: I use this daily, but it's still a work in progress, so expect breaking changes till the 1.0.0 release.
 Please report any issues or ideas in the [issues](https://github.com/cristianoliveira/aerospace-marks/issues) section.

 ## Demo